Yespo-CDP/yespo-shopify/README.md

      * If the value matches → the customer is **skipped** (no sync needed).
      * If the value differs or the customer does not exist locally → the customer is **added to the sync batch**.
-     * We update the database to save the clients we synchronize
+     * We update the database to save the clients we synchronize.

 4. **Bulk sending to Yespo**

    * Filtered customers are grouped and sent to Yespo using [Contacts Bulk Update](https://docs.esputnik.com/reference/contactsbulkupdate-1).